-It was a nerve-wracking flight on a four-engine propeller plane.
+It was a nerve-wracking flight on a fourengine propeller plane.
 Not long after take-off, we had to make an emergency landing back in Johannesburg.
 Once airborne for the second time, a snowstorm developed.
 The pilot quickly dipped us below the clouds and brought us back up equally quickly.
 There was hardly time for pressure compensation, and because of this I suffered from terrible headaches for weeks.

-The next stage of the journey was meant to be a Panair do Brasil flight from Lisbon to Zürich, but the plane didn't arrive.
-I stayed the night and took another flight the next morning.
-Then, approaching Zürich, we flew into another snowstorm; we had to circle for a long time while the runway was cleared.
+The next stage of the journey was a Panair do Brasil flight from Lisbon to Zurich.
+The plane didn't arrive, however, and I stayed the night, flying out the next morning.
+Finally approaching Zurich, we flew into another snowstorm; we had to circle for a long time while the runway was cleared.
 I ended up staying a night there too, in a new, small hotel on Bahnhofstrasse.
-The charge was SFr 20 - quite expensive at the time.
-Bahnhofstrasse led to the lake and many famous shops, but I visited the doctor there instead, because of the headaches.
-When Klaus visited that same doctor years later, they could see that I had been a long-ago patient there.
+The cost was SFr 20 - quite expensive at the time.
+Bahnhofstrasse led to the lake and many famous shops, but because of the headaches I went to see a doctor.
+When Uncle Klaus visited the same doctor years later, they could see that I'd been a long-ago patient there.